Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Conclusion and discussion

 The explicit inference results are not a strong statement, as we did not explore other sampling and preconditioning schemes (which is left for future work).
-Our sampler choice for the benchmark has been motivated by the fact that the NUTS algorithm is a state-of-the-art sampler and has been extensively used in full-field studies \citep{zhou2023accurate, boruah2024bayesian}.
-But there exist other sampling schemes such as powerful Microcanonical Langevin Monte Carlo (MCLMC) \citep{robnik2023microcanonical} that might require fewer simulations and have been applied in full-field studies \citep{bayer2023fieldlevel}.
-Meanwhile, we recommend the reader refer to the effective sample size values to translate the results to its sampler.
+Our sampler choice for the benchmark was motivated by the fact that the NUTS algorithm is a state-of-the-art sampler and has been extensively used in full-field studies \citep{zhou2023accurate, boruah2024bayesian}.
+However, there are other sampling schemes, such as powerful microcanonical Langevin Monte Carlo (MCLMC) methods \citep{robnik2023microcanonical} which might require fewer simulations and have been applied in full-field studies \citep{bayer2023fieldlevel}.
+Meanwhile, we recommend that the reader refer to the effective sample size values to translate the results to their sampler.

-We use the NLE implicit method for our study as, regarding our benchmark results of \autoref{fig:results_bm}, it seems to be the one that performs the best.
-NPE provides comparable results but necessitates using the $\partial$NPE method of \citet{zeghal2022} to leverage gradient information.
+We used the NLE implicit method for our study as, regarding our benchmark results of Fig. \ref{fig:results_bm}, it seems to be the one that performs the best.
+NPE provides comparable results, but necessitates using the $\partial$NPE method of \citet{zeghal2022} to leverage gradient information.
 Since the NPE method aims to learn the posterior directly, this method requires the NF to be differentiable.
-But, the smooth NF architecture \citep{smoothnf} that \citet{zeghal2022} used was too simulation-expensive for our needs.
-We also experimented with continuous normalizing flows trained under negative log-likelihood loss but found that it took a very long time to train. \\
+However, the smooth NF architecture \citep{smoothnf} that \citet{zeghal2022} used was too simulation-expensive for our needs.
+We also experimented with continuous normalizing flows trained under negative log-likelihood loss, but found that it took a very long time to train. \\

 \begin{appendix}